hongquanxu/sd2/README.md

-## sd2 : A Stratified L2-Discrepancy with Application to Space-Filling Designs.
+## sd2 : A Stratified L2-Discrepancy with Application to Space-Filling Designs

 Journal: Journal of the Royal Statistical Society, Series B.